 PE at St Amand's is varied and exciting.
 We are part of the Vale Sporting Partnership, which allows us to compete in many competitions through the course of a year.
 Mrs Duggan, our PE teacher, teaches PE to all year groups on a Wednesday.
-Our Sports coach from Ignite Sport teaches two classes on a Thursday morning.
+Our Sports coach, Miss Bush from Ignite Sport, teaches two classes on a Thursday morning.
 Miss Bush leads a Wake and Shake session each Thursday from 8.15 am.
 Class teachers also teach PE.

 Sports' Visitors to the school.

-Over the past couple of terms, St Amand's has welcomed Zoe Pugh, the All Stars Champion from Oxfordshire Cricket Board.
-Zoe talked to the children about their sport.
-They were hugely inspiring and promoted the importance of how sport can change your life - it's fun, it is essential for good health, you make new friends and you learn how to be part of team....and so much more!
+This year, St Amand's has welcomed Zoe Pugh, the All Stars Champion from Oxfordshire Cricket Board.
+Zoe talked to the children about fantastic it is to play cricket.
+She was hugely inspiring and promoted the importance of how sport can change your life - it's fun, it is essential for good health, you make new friends and you learn how to be part of team....and so much more!
 The KS1 children got to play cricket with Zoe!

 Celebrating our achievements outside of school!